wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 ### Creating your Personal Blog Site

-We will guide you to your journey of learning HTML/CSS and our objective is to create your first Personal Blog Site.
+We will guide you to your journey of learning HTML/CSS and our objective is to create your **first Personal Blog Site**.

 !> Note:
 Please read all the supporting references in this starter pack.
 Explore the links provided for further reading.
 Let’s practice ourselves in reading the documentation.
 It will help you to learn more :)